sinadaryaei/c0523-code-solutions/dom-querying/dom-query-quiz-notes.md

   To see if there is any errors.

 - What is a "model"?
+  The "model" represents the HTML document as a tree structure which is used by the JavaScript to access andd manipulate the document.

 - Which "document" is being referred to in the phrase Document Object Model?
   Its referring to all page contents that can be modified.